mrfdev/1MB/Resources/Server/1mb-start-todo.md

   POSIX-defined `1`, preserving the existing 16-character truncation on both macOS and Ubuntu.

+## Completed in 2.17.9 build 082

+- [x] Added `--help` (`-h`) with concise usage that works without tmux or an adjacent `1MB-minecraft.sh`.
+- [x] Added `--status [name]`, using an exact tmux session target and exit status `0` for running or `1` for not running.
+- [x] Added `--attach [name]`, which checks the exact session and then replaces the wrapper with `tmux attach-session` so tmux's exit status is preserved.
+- [x] Kept sibling resolution and validation exclusive to normal startup, so existing sessions remain inspectable when the sibling file is unavailable.

 ## Critical

 - [x] Stop immediately when tmux session creation fails; never send startup